Start your free &

 • the level of costs you will incur in the future.

-• P v R [2010] QSC 139 – the court awarded $439,937.09 to a 21 year old woman who was sexually assaulted when she was 8 years of age.
+• P v R [2010] QSC 139.
+The court awarded $439,937.09 to a 21-year-old woman who was sexually assaulted when she was 8 years of age.

-• K v G [2010] QSC 13 – the court awarded $629,855 to a 22 year old woman who was sexually assaulted through an unlawful sexual relationship as a minor from the age of 8.
+• K v G [2010] QSC 13.
+The court awarded $629,855 to a 22-year-old woman who was sexually assaulted through an unlawful sexual relationship as a minor from the age of 8.

-• Paten v Bale [1999] QSC 317 – the court awarded $183,282 to a 20 year old woman who was sexually assaulted between the ages of 7 to 9.
+• Paten v Bale [1999] QSC 317.
+The court awarded $183,282 to a 20-year-old woman who was sexually assaulted between the ages of 7 to 9.

-• Ap v Di Pino (No 2) [2012] QDC– the court maintained an earlier decision to award a woman aged 22 $146,027.83 who was sexually assaulted as a 12 year old.
+• Ap v Di Pino (No 2) [2012] QDC.
+The court maintained an earlier decision to award $146,027.83 to a woman, aged 22, who was sexually assaulted as a 12 year old.

-• BDT v BDG [2019] QDC 74 – the court awarded a 52 year old woman $972,812 who was sexually assaulted between the ages of 5 to 15.
+• BDT v BDG [2019] QDC 74.
+The court awarded $972,812 to a 52-year-old woman who was sexually assaulted between the ages of 5 and 15.

 How long does the civil abuse compensation process take?